 The "Immigration and Naturalization Service Reorganization Act of 2002" (H.R.
-4108) would abolish INS and the position of INS Commissioner and create a Bureau for Immigration Enforcement within DOJ.
-The act would create a position of Director to head the newly created bureau.
-The bureau would perform those functions currently under immigration enforcement at INS, and it would permit the detention program to be delegated to the Federal Detention Trustee.
-The act would also create a position of General Counsel for the bureau.
+4108) would have abolished INS and the position of INS Commissioner.
+The act would have created a Bureau for Immigration Enforcement within DOJ.
+The act would have created a position of Director to head the newly created bureau.
+The bureau would have performed those functions that were under immigration enforcement at INS, and it would have permitted the detention program to be delegated to the Federal Detention Trustee.
+The act would have also created a position of General Counsel for the bureau.